Skip to content

 A new wave of privacy-first analytics

-GDPR opens a market: Matomo (renamed in January 2018, ex-Piwik), Fathom Analytics (2018, Canada / UK), Simple Analytics (October 2018, Netherlands) and Plausible Analytics (April 2019, Estonia, open source) all answer the same question: can you measure an audience without cookies, without cross-site IDs, without reselling data?
+GDPR opens a market: Fathom Analytics (2018, Canada / UK), Simple Analytics (October 2018, Netherlands) and Plausible Analytics (April 2019, Estonia, open source) all answer the same question: can you measure an audience without cookies, without cross-site IDs, without reselling data?
 The first generation of concrete answers.

 5. 2020